zextras/tech-doc/source/carbonio/migration/migration-from-other.rst

   distibution_list3@example.io,Description3,Name3,email_3@example.io,email_6@example.io,email_7@example.io,email_8@example.io

-The first three fields are parsed as the Distribution List's address, Description, and name, respectively, and they are reflected in the
+The first three fields are parsed as the Distribution List's address, Description, and Name, respectively, and they are reflected in the
 |adminui|.
 All remaining fields, whose number may vary, are the e-mail
 addresses that are member of the Distribution List.

 As the ``zextras`` user, execute the following script, which will create a command file that will be fed to :command:`carbonio` later:

-.. dropdown:: Distribution Lists Migration Script
+.. dropdown:: |dl|\s Migration Script
    :open:

    :download:`/scripts/dl.sh`